explodingcamera/blog/content/rust-os/1-hello-riscv/index.md

 # add the RISC-V target
 # - GC stands for the generic (IMAFD extensions) and compressed extensions
 #   These are the most common extensions which are required for most applications
-# - elf is the executable format we'll be using
+# - ELF is the executable format we'll be using
 #   This is the format Linux and most other UNIX-like operating systems use for executables.
 #   Other common formats are PE (windows) and Mach-O (macOS).
 #   (On x86, we'd have to endure the pain of dealing with PE binaries)